This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Psoriasis is an autoimmune condition that specifically causes white blood cells or T-cells to attack the skin cells, speeding up the process of cell production.
 This creates a build up on the surface of the skin.
 The body also launches an inflammatory response which causes problems below the skin, deep within the body.

-Being a chronic illness, unfortunately, there is no known cure for psoriasis; however, it is possible to target and treat symptoms, resulting in remission for long periods of time.
+As psoriasis is a chronic illness, it can't be cured; however, it is possible to target and treat symptoms, which sometimes results in remission for long periods of time, and often means that flares are reduced in frequency, duration and severity.

-Although the immune system is the cause of psoriasis, it is also key in helping to manage it.
-It is thought that supporting the immune system to function effectively can help to calm the overactive immune response, while reducing inflammation.
+Although the immune system is the cause of psoriasis, it's also key in helping to manage it.
+Experts think that supporting the immune system to function effectively can help to calm the overactive immune response and reduce inflammation.

 Here are some of our top tips for supporting the immune system and helping reduce psoriasis symptoms:

-Quit smoking Smoking can make symptoms of psoriasis worse.
-Because of a link between psoriasis and lung disease, it is important to give up smoking for overall lung health.
+Quit smoking: Smoking can make symptoms of psoriasis worse, and because of the link between psoriasis and lung disease, it is important to give up smoking for overall lung health.

-As well as playing a role in the fight against psoriasis symptoms, boosting your immune system adds to your overall health, wellbeing and reduces susceptibility to other illnesses.
+As well as playing a role in the fight against psoriasis symptoms, boosting your immune system adds to your overall health and wellbeing, and reduces susceptibility to other illnesses.

 Recommended products for skin prone to psoriasis: